nysenate/NYSenate.gov-Website-D9/README.md

 - `$ git clone git@bitbucket.org:mediacurrent/drupal-project.git`
 - `$ cd drupal-project`
 - `$ composer install`
-- `$ composer drupal-scaffold`
 - `$ ./scripts/hobson project:init example.mcdev 192.168.50.4`
 - `$ ./scripts/hobson project:create-drush-alias`
 * This runs composer install.
 As this is the first time being run, it is a composer update and calculates all dependencies.
 * This command ensures the config/config.yml is in place and has the domain and IP set.
 Edit config/config.yml to enable any additional features.
 - Before the first time you run the build script, proceed to the next section: "Rename & configure sample 'mis_profile' install profile".

+## Configure the Site
+After configuring either DDEV or Drupal VM, complete the remaining configuration steps.

+### Configure Visual Regression test urls
+- Edit "tests/visual-regression/backstop.js" environments to use the correct urls for any of the local, dev, staging, or prod urls known.

 ### Rename & configure sample 'mis_profile' install profile
 - Rename the mis_profile directory to the name of your project